Luet-lab/luet-lab.github.io/content/en/docs/Concepts/Packages/specfile.md

   Luet specfile syntax
 ---

 # Specfiles

 Luet [packages](/docs/docs/concepts/packages/) are defined by specfiles.
 Specfiles define the runtime and builtime requirements of a package.
 There is an hard distinction between runtime and buildtime.
-A spec is composed at least by the runtime (`definition.yaml`) and the buildtime specification (`build.yaml`).
+A spec is composed at least by the runtime (`definition.yaml` or a `collection.yaml`) and the buildtime specification (`build.yaml`).

-Luet identifies the package definition by looking at directories that contains a `build.yaml` and a `definition.yaml` files.
+Luet identifies the package definition by looking at directories that contains a `build.yaml` and a `definition.yaml` (or `collection.yaml`) files.
 A Luet tree is merely a composition of directories that follows this convention.
 There is no constriction on either folder naming or hierarchy.

 *Example of a [tree folder hierarchy](https://github.com/Luet-lab/luet-embedded/tree/master/distro)*
 ```bash